maiaiia/uni-lecture-notes/Sem II/OS/Intro to Shell Programming.md

 ## Shell Scripts
 A shell script is a file containing commands.
-Any file can be run, but it must have execution permissions Every shell script must start with a specification of the interpretor: '#!/bin/bash'
+Any file can be run, but it must have execution permissions Every shell script must start with a specification of the interpreter: `#!/bin/bash`

 >[!important] when using '\[]' as an alias for `test`, remember to *add spaces* before and after the brackets

 adding '$' after a command means that command will be run in the background

+commands can be separated by ';' or simply written on different lines